 - Time: a specific time of day you would like the scan to take place, down to the hour and minute of the scan start

-Ad Hoc Scanning via Devices or Patches Page
+Ad Hoc Scanning via Devices Page

-- Navigate to either the Devices or the Patches page
+- Navigate to the Devices page

 - Do one of the following: